RifatArefin32/laravel-learning-laracast/README.md

 - Create a model named `Job` using `php artisan make:model Job`
 - Specifity `job_items` table for `Job` class as laravel by default has `jobs` table
 - Add fillable properties
-- `php artisan tinker` to enter into eloquent terminal and create some records
+- `php artisan tinker` to enter into eloquent terminal, create some records and show them